Zoi Zoupanou

 Z. Zoupanou, M. Cropley, L. Rydstedt (2013).
 Recovery after work: The role of work beliefs in the unwinding process.
 Public Library of Science PlosOne,8(12) https://ejop.psychopen.eu/article/download/1169/pdf.

-Keenly focused on merging essential technical skills (data analytics and eye tracking) with psychology expertise to drive innovation in both Fashion Business and the specialized field of Psychology of Fashion.
+Keenly focused on expanding practice on merging data analytics with SPSS, NVivo and eye tracking with psychology expertise to drive innovation in Creative Art Education.

 Academically, successfully completed a PGCertificate in Academic Practice and holds the distinction of being a Fellow of the Higher Education Academy (FHEA).
-Currently advancing her pedagogical knowledge, having commenced the second year of the MA in Academic Practice.
+Currently advancing her pedagogical knowledge, having completed the second year of the MA in Academic Practice (Dec.
+2026).